3Hren/blackhole/doc/tutorial.md

 What do you think about the second braces near our macro?

 Welcome to the **dynamic attributes** setting into the log event!
 Every log event can transport any number of additional attributes, which will participate in all subsequent operations associated with it (look at the architecture diagram, if you forgot). `%(hosts)s` and `%(issue)s` placeholders in code contain the names of this attributes which should be passed to `BH_LOG` in the second parentheses.
-You can pass this attributes in different manner, read the ["Common usage"](common-usage.md) article.
+You can pass this attributes in different manner, read the ["Passing attributes to the macro"](passing-attributes.md) article.

 [Back to contents](contents.md)